 24.1 The weigh-in procedure is as follows: The car must approach the scales at a safe speed, ease onto the scales, come to a complete stop, and let the engine idle.
 If the car is not positioned properly, it shall ease off the scales and repeat the procedure.
 The driver shall refrain from excessive motion while the car is on the scales and shall not rock or bounce the car.
 The driver shall not rev the motor.
 When instructed, the car shall ease off the scales.
 Failure to comply with any portion of this procedure shall be deemed to be unsportsmanlike conduct and the driver may be subject to discipline which may include disqualification without right of protest or appeal.

 24.2 If a car is determined to be too light after the race is over, the car shall be reweighed.
 The Modified Tour Officials, in their sole discretion, shall determine the best course of action for reweighing.
-Location of the scales, proximity of the line of cars, are but two factors in that determination.
+Location of the scales and proximity of the line of cars, are but two factors in that determination.
 The Modified Tour Officials may simply back the car back up onto the scales and reweigh.
 The car shall repeat the weigh-in procedure.
 If the car is determined to be too light again, it will be disqualified from that race and relegated to last place in the official order of finish, all without right of protest or appeal.
 If the car makes the minimum weight the second time it is weighed, it will be deemed to be legal.
 No car will be weighed more than two (2) times.
-If the driver is determined to be light and goes to the driver’s pit area or onto the track, it will be presumed that the car is too light and it will be disqualified from that race and relegated to last place in the official order of finish, all without right of protest or appeal, and the driver may be subject to discipline.
+If the driver is determined to be light and goes to the driver’s pit area or onto the track, it will be presumed that the car is too light and it will be disqualified from that race and relegated to last place in the official order of finish, receive last place money and points, all without right of protest or appeal, and the driver may be subject to discipline.

 24.3 Driver’s Responsibility: It is the driver’s responsibility to be sure that the car meets the minimum weight at all times.
 The driver may request that the car be weighed at any time before or during the program, so long as the request does not interfere with the orderly presentation of the program.